California mule deer: Breeding

 Mule deer have been classified as occasionally polygamous and occasionally polygynous.
-The average lifespan of the California Mule Deer is a robust twenty-two years, making it one of the longer-lived deer species.The males have sometimes been observed wandering extensively, seeking out females, and occasionally does will seek out a dominant buck who will tend to them until breeding.
-In either system, larger bucks with large antlers tend to be the most dominant individuals in a community.
+The average lifespan of the California Mule Deer is twenty-two years, making it one of the longer-lived mule deer subspecies.
+Males may wander in search of females, and females will occasionally seek out a dominant buck.
 Rutting season occurs in autumn starting as early as September and lasting occasionally until March.
-During this time, the does will come into estrus for a period lasting only several days.
+During this time, the does will come into estrus for a period lasting several days.
 Males exhibit aggressive behavior in competing for mates.
 Does begin estrus again if they do not become pregnant in a process that will be repeated up to 5 times with intervals of 22–29 days between estrous periods.
 The gestation period for these deer is about 200 days, culminating in the birth of fawns during the spring season.

-Reproductively, mothers usually give birth to one to two fawns per season.
+Does typically give birth to one to two fawns per season.
 Notably, first-time mothers or those in their 2nd year of birthing tend to have singleton births, contributing to an average litter size of approximately 1.5.

-After birth in the spring, the young fawns are highly dependent on their mothers, staying close to them throughout the summer months.
+Fawns are highly dependent on their mothers, staying close to them throughout the summer months.
 They gradually become more independent as they are weaned in the autumn, usually at the age of about six months.
 The familial structure during this period is typically a mother-and-fawn unit, while mature bucks generally keep to themselves or form small bachelor groups.
 Since young fawns are more susceptible to predators like mountain lions, bobcats, and coyotes, does care for the fawns by teaching them how to forage and avoid dangers, key survival skills that they will carry into their adulthood.

 The buck's antlers fall off in the winter, and commence growing once more in spring in anticipation of next autumn's rut.

 Predation

 Bobcats, mountain lions, coyotes, and American black bears are all common predators of California Mule Deer.
-The largest predator of the California Mule deer is the Mountain Lion.
 Occasionally, these predators will hunt large healthy deer; however, these predators most often prey on weak, sick, or young deer or scavenge remains of dead deer.